 We did this hike in May 2019, and started the hike at our chalet, but it is possible to start it at the parking lot a bit further towards the coast.
-First, we started off with a swim at the lagoon as we needed a refreshment after the lighthouse hike, but you can also leave the swim till the end.
+First, we started off with a swim at the lagoon as we needed to be refreshed after the lighthouse hike, but you can also leave the swim till the end.

 - Take a sunhat and and put on sunscreen, as the sun is bright despite the sea breeze.